cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ![](_static/images/Creating_Networks/ImportNetwork.png)

+Network collections in Cytoscape are used to organize related networks, for example subnetworks.
+Networks in a collection are linked through the **shared name** node attribute; the **shared name** attribute will be added upon import.
+This attribute is useful when you want to change a node name across all networks in a collection.

 Alternatively, you can simply drag and drop a network file from the desktop into the **Network** tab of the **Control Panel**, rather than selecting the file from the menu option.